Lucevar/npc-outfit-diversity/README.md

 ## Features
 * Many NPCs have received outfit upgrades with unique or rare armours: look out for names like Vedam Dren, Bolvyn Venim, Gothren, Orvas Dren, and more
-* Many bandits and Hlaalu nobles now have heads more fitting to them, using resources from TD
+* Many bandits and Hlaalu nobles now have heads more fitting to them, using resources from TD - thanks to Rogues Gallery and Hlaalu Noble Facial Overhaul
 * Noble Dunmer have a much greater variety of exquisite robes to choose from, as well as hair worthy of their status in life - thanks to Dunmer Noble Overhaul
 * Khajiit and Argonians also have much more diverse heads and hairs thanks to More Argonian Heads and Dim's Khajiit Head & Hair pack
 * Slaves now look more beaten-down: many have dirty or torn clothes, or are carrying backbaskets and miners picks
 * Buoyant Armigers are now distinguished by their unique chitin-glass blended armours, while the Ordinators are clothed according to the Orders to which they belong
+* RV's Concept Art Dunmer Helms have been given out to House enforcers and bodyguards (for the three house-affiliated helms), and to netchimen and other outdoor workers
 * Necromancers now have robes more suited to their dark and dirty work
 * The Tribunal Temple's Order of Ancestral Mages can now be found at *their* work, in temples and tombs, tending to the dead.
-* Many Breton knights now wield rapiers.
+* Many Bretons now wield rapiers, especially spellswords who previously had spells but no swords.
+* Some Breton males also get new hairs from
 * NPCs in stormy or ash-ridden environments now often have hoods, hats, or other protective gear.
 * Ashlanders and mabrigashs also get gear upgrades
 * Many other armours and weapons created by modders have been distributed to NPCs